Baraboo High School: Extracurricular activities

-In 2017 the six tennis courts at the high school were falling into poor repair due to soil conditions, with two of the courts severely damaged.
-At that time the district was discussing with University of Wisconsin–Baraboo/Sauk County (UW-Baraboo) the possibility of having new tennis courts built on the college property with the district sharing the courts.
+In 2017, six tennis courts at the high school were dilapidated due to soil conditions, with two severely damaged courts.
+At that time, the district was discussing with University of Wisconsin–Baraboo/Sauk County (UW-Baraboo) the possibility of having new tennis courts built on the college property with the district sharing the courts.

 The Baraboo High marching band has participated in the Great Circus Parade, typically wearing clown outfits.
 As of 2016 the marching band had been there every year it was held.